willthames/devops-bris-ignite/slides.md

 # Why have code reviews?

 * Spot bugs earlier
-* Avoid unnecessary code
+* Avoid unnecessary code (YAGNI)
-* Encourage reuse
+* Encourage reuse (DRY)
 * Avoid technical debt

+# Learning from reviews

 * More heads => neater code
+* Provides a means of building trust in new contributors
+* Allows new contributors to learn from reviews

 # Why have standards?

 * Consistency of code base, improves readability
+* Rules are browsable, rather than found at review time.
-* If you can standardise up-front, it saves arguments at review time
+* Standardise ahead of time, rather than arguing at review time
 * Document best practices, and enforce them.

+# How do we manage standards?

+* standards are testable, best practices are guidance
+* review process for new standards
+* standards are versioned (best practices are not)

+# Main rule of code reviews

+* It is not permissable to block a code review on an undocumented rule.
+* This means writing new rules as new best practices are 'discovered'

 # What standards exist?

-* Ansible documents some Best practices
+* Ansible documents some Best practices (FIXME)
 * We have our own for consistency sake
     - whitespace
     - role versioning
     - roles
     - variable declaration location

-# How do we manage standards?

-* standards are versioned
-* review process for new standards
+    - idempotency

-# Standards over time
+# Standards evolve

 ![standards over time](ansible-docs.png)